Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Results

-Indeed, we see from this argument that the leading allowed vertex operator in the flux-fractionalized phase on the square lattice is $\exp(4\pi i h(r))$, which represents the nematic order parameter for loop and dimer occupation variables~\cite{Ramola_Damle_Dhar_2015}.
-Since $\langle e^{-4\pi i h(r)} e^{+4\pi i h(0)} \rangle \sim 1/r^{4/g}$, this implies that the local nematic order parameter has power-law correlations $\sim 1/r^{4/g}$.
+Indeed, we see from this argument that the leading allowed vertex operator in the flux-fractionalized phase is $\exp(4\pi i h(r))$.
+On the square lattice, this represents the nematic order parameter for loop and dimer occupation variables~\cite{Moessner_Tchernyshyov_Sondhi_2004,Ramola_Damle_Dhar_2015}.
+Since $\langle e^{-4\pi i h(r)} e^{+4\pi i h(0)} \rangle \sim 1/r^{4/g}$ in the square lattice case, this implies that the local nematic order parameter in the square latticec case has power-law correlations $\sim 1/r^{4/g}$.
 From the measured value of $g$ (obtained from fits to $P(\phi_x,\phi_y)$), we find (as we discuss later in this section) that $4/g > 2$ throughout the flux-fractionalized phase.
-Therefore, the correlation functions of dimers and loop segments in the flux-fractionalized phase are expected to be dominated by their dipolar parts that are represented in the effective field theory by correlation functions of gradients of $h(r)$; these dipolar contributions hae a characteristic $1/r^2$ power-law behavior modulated by a sublattice-dependent sign~\cite{Youngblood_Axe_McCoy_1980,Youngblood_Axe_1981,Fradkin_Huse_Moessner_etal_2004, Moessner_Tchernyshyov_Sondhi_2004,Henley_2010}.
+On the honeycomb lattice, we have $\langle e^{-4\pi i h(r)} e^{+4\pi i h(0)} \rangle \sim 1/r^{8/g\sqrt{3}}$.
+From the measured values of $g$, we find that this exponent satisfies the analogous inequality $8/g\sqrt{3} >2$ throughout the flux-fractionalized long loop phase.
+Therefore, the correlation functions of dimers and loop segments in the flux-fractionalized phase on both lattices are expected to be dominated by their dipolar parts that are represented in the effective field theory by correlation functions of gradients of $h(r)$; these dipolar contributions have a characteristic $1/r^2$ power-law behavior (modulated in the square lattice case by a sublattice-dependent sign)~\cite{Youngblood_Axe_McCoy_1980,Youngblood_Axe_1981,Fradkin_Huse_Moessner_etal_2004, Moessner_Tchernyshyov_Sondhi_2004,Henley_2010}.

-In sharp contrast, the corresponding correlations in the $w>w_c$ short-loop phase are dominated by the power-law columnar order that characterises this phase, since the corresponding power-law exponent is found to be consistently smaller than $2$; an illustration of this was already provided in Fig.~\ref{fig:columnarpowerlaw}.
-This is consistent with the the values of $g$ obtained from fits to $P(\phi_x, \phi_y)$ in this phase, since the field-theoretical prediction for the power-law exponent for columnar order is $1/g$, and the values of $g$ obtained from $P(\phi_x,\phi_y)$ satisfy $g>1/2$ throughout the short-loop phase.
+In sharp contrast, the corresponding correlations in the $w>w_c$ short-loop phase are dominated by the power-law columnar order that characterises this phase, since the corresponding power-law exponent is found to be consistently smaller than $2$ on both lattices; an illustration of this was already provided in Fig.~\ref{fig:squarecolumnarpowerlaw} and Fig.~\ref{fig:honeycombcolumnarpowerlaw}.
+This is consistent with the the values of $g$ obtained from fits to $P(\phi_x, \phi_y)$ in this phase, since the field-theoretical prediction for the power-law exponent for columnar order is $1/g$ ($2/g\sqrt{3}$) on the square (honeycomb) lattice, and the values of $g$ obtained from $P(\phi_x,\phi_y)$ satisfy $g>1/2$ ($g > 1/\sqrt{3}$) throughout the $w>w_c$ short-loop phase on the square (honeycomb) lattice for any finite $w$ accessible to our numerics.